Guides

 Back validators with TAO, manage positions across subnets, and claim root dividends.

 Staking backs a validator (a hotkey) with your TAO.
 On a subnet, staking swaps TAO into the subnet's alpha at the pool price; your position's value then follows the pool price and the validator's performance.
 On the root network (netuid 0) stake stays TAO-denominated.
+For how the pools themselves work — price impact, fees, MEV — see staking and pools.

 Pick a validator